elind6067/dungeonGameProject/README.md

   - Experience system with leveling up
   - Boss battle with multi-phase combat
   - Save/Load system for persistent progress
   - Graphical text formatting for immersion
+7. Conclusion
+The enhanced dungeon crawler successfully implements all required features: progressive difficulty, increasing rewards, a functional coin system, and a flee mechanic consistent with the assignment specification.
+Additional features significantly enrich gameplay and demonstrate thoughtful engaging design.
+The movement, combat, item systems, and adaptive rooms create a cohesive and enjoyable game world.